 The resources of the DMFAS Programme come from four main sources:

 The core activities of the DMFAS Programme, such as such as the development and the maintenance of the DMFAS system, the technical support to DMFAS users, the development of capacity building modules, the coordination with DMFAS Programme stakeholders and other activities are financed through a multi-donor multi-year central trust fund.
-Currently, the Programme’s donors include Germany, Ireland, the Netherlands, Norway and Switzerland.
+Currently, the Programme’s donors include Germany, Ireland, the Netherlands, Norway and Switzerland as well as the European Union.

 Cost-sharing by the beneficiary countries / institutions